 The NREGA scheme is one wherein minimum employment is guaranteed to the rural population of India.
 The scheme aims to provide poor individuals with a chance to work and earn a livelihood so that they can provide the basic necessities to their families.

 Under the NREGA scheme, a minimum of 100 days of paid work should be provided to every rural household of India in one year.
 The MGNREGA scheme, therefore, provides rural households with the right to work and earn a living.
 Such households can demand work from the Government and then get paid for the work that they do.

 Under MGNREGA, every rural household can register itself to avail of a NREGA Job Card.
 The NREGA Job Card is issued to all the adult members of a rural household who are willing to provide unskilled labour for earning a living.
 Once individuals have a NREGA card, they can show the card and demand work from the Government under the MGNREGA scheme.
-The Government would ensure a minimum of 100 work days in a year and pay the NREGA card holders with the minimum wages for their labour.
+The Government would ensure a minimum of 100 workdays in a year and pay the NREGA cardholders the minimum wages for their labour.